-THEO HOOKER OF COLORADO COLLEGE, a senior goalkeeper on the Tigers' men's soccer team, has been selected the Southern Collegiate Athletic Conference (SCAC) Character and Community Male Student Athlete of the Week for the week beginning October 23, 2017.
+BRIAN CARDONE OF TRINITY UNIVERSITY, a junior on the baseball team from Katy, Texas, has been selected the Southern Collegiate Athletic Conference (SCAC) Character and Community Male Student Athlete of the Week for the week beginning October 29.

 The SCAC Character & Community award honors the efforts of student-athletes who excel in the field of athletics, and also serve their campus and community.